The Spirit

 "... and be filled with the Holy Spirit".

-This is the only one of the three records in which the laying on of Ananias’ hands is associated with the reception of the Holy Spirit.
+in which someone other than the Apostles is associated with the giving of the Holy Spirit.

 What then was the role of Ananias?
 It is clear that he was associated with the reception of the Holy Spirit as this verse clearly implies it.
 The answer is that the power was not transferred from Ananias but came direct from the Lord in heaven as in the case of the other 12 Apostles.